pbelmann/guidelines/development-workflow.md

 **'fix/name'**

 Feature branches should only be merged into the **development** branch.
 The **master** branch contains the code of the latest release and represents production ready code.

-**(Optional) Staging Branch:** The staging branch contains only the code that can be viewed on the staging machine.

 ## Releases